DeepUVaasa/SS-TTA/README.md

 # SS-TTA

-This repository contains the minimal code implementation of the **SS-TTA: Test-Time Adaption for Self-Supervised Denoising Methods**, CVRPw23
+This repo is the minimal official implementation of:

+CVRPw 2023: **SS-TTA: Test-Time Adaption for Self-Supervised Denoising Methods**